 Edge Foundation Programs

-Private Coaching – The Edge Foundation, through its cadre of specially trained Edge Coaches, helps students realize their potential and pursue their passion.
+Individual Coaching – The Edge Foundation, through its cadre of specially trained Edge Coaches, helps students realize their potential and pursue their passion.
 This is especially true for at-risk students who have executive-function (EF) challenges.
 Edge Coaching provides the tools that a young person needs to develop resilience, perseverance, and grit.

 In-School Coaching – The Edge Foundation, through its training of teachers and staff in Edge coaching techniques, helps at-risk students in schools across America develop the executive functioning skills they need to succeed and realize their full potential.